-But research has shown that while chiropractic care hasn’t helped issues like asthma, it can be a huge help for pain, especially in the lower back.
+But research has shown that while chiropractic care hasn’t helped issues like asthma, , especially in the lower back.

-It’s a key finding for this group since low back pain is one of the leading causes of disability among U.S. military personnel.
+It’s a key finding for this group since low back pain is one of the among U.S. military personnel.

 Chiropractic care can include different forms of spinal manipulation commonly known as adjustments.
 Not all chiropractic care involves cracking bones directly.
 One technique uses a handheld device called an activator, a gentler way to align your spine.
 Another involves moving the table to align the patient’s body.